-If you want to start a new business, or have and existing business you want to expand, contact Council's Business Development and relationship Manager Peggy Veen early in your planning process.
+If you want to start a new business, or have an existing business you want to expand or move to Ruapehu, set up a meeting with Peggy Veen, Council's Business Development and Relationship Manager.
 We can help you navigate any regulations or consents you may require.
 We can also help you interpret and understand information on Ruapehu's economy.
 This is a free service.

 Peggy can also be contacted on 07 895 8188 or 06 385 8364 or via mobile 027 807 5305.

 Each Council has its own rules and regulations about what business activity is allowed in different areas.
 Even if you have done business elsewhere, it is best to check our District Plan rules and other regulations first.
 For instance, it is unlikely that you would be able to have a pig farm in a residential area.

 Early investigation can save both time and money.
 Tell us your ideas and we can help you with what you need to know from Council.

 - Will you need signs?
 What are the rules?

 - Are you selling food or alcohol?
 What do you need to know about this?